rusulh/J124-Final-Project-Hadi/README.md

-<h1> J 124 Final Project: Birth rates among women in the United States by age-group, according to state, 2017
+<h1> J 124 Final Project: Pregnancies, Births and Abortions in the United States, 1973–2017: National and State Trends by Age

 <h2> By Rusul Hadi</h2>
 <h2> Story Summary </h2>